-Nobody needs to be responsible for you to make a recovery from a Workers Compensation claim.
+Nobody needs to be responsible for you to make a recovery from a workers’ compensation claim.
 In fact, the system is set up deliberately to be no fault.
 For a personal injury claim or product liability case, another person or company is at fault for your injury and they are the responsible party.

 The construction industry has suffered greatly since the economic collapse in 2008.
 Even with the recent economic recovery, many workers are afraid that if they complain or file a case they will lose their job.

-David Michaels, OSHA Assistant Secretary, testifying in front of Congress in 2011, called construction workers, “Among the most vulnerable workers in America . . .
-Because of language barriers, literacy and other limitations, these workers are often hard to reach through traditional communications methods.”
+David Michaels, OSHA Assistant Secretary, testifying in front of Congress in 2011, called construction workers, “Among the most vulnerable workers in America … Because of language barriers, literacy and other limitations, these workers are often hard to reach through traditional communications methods.”

-Again, in a workers compensation case, it doesn’t matter who is at fault.
+Again, in a workers’ compensation case, it doesn’t matter who is at fault.
 If your employer says you are at fault, you need a strong partner at your side with expertise and experience with these types of cases.

-There are always time limits or statute of limitations in a personal injury claim.
-Most of the time, your right to pursue a claim expires after two years, but there are instances when it expires much sooner.
+There are always time limits or statutes of limitations in a personal injury claim.
+Most of the time, your right to pursue a personal injury claim expires after two years, according to the Official Code of Georgia Annotated § 9-3-33.
+However, there are instances when it expires much sooner.